trezp/intro-slack-apps/activities.md

 - modify the code
 - refresh and test in Slack!

-### 1. Modify the Random Cat message in app.js respond to "dog please" and display random dogs
+### 1. Modify the Random Cat message in app.js respond to "dogs please" and display random dogs

 ### 2. Make an icebreaker: When someone types your name, use [Block Kit Builder](https://app.slack.com/block-kit-builder/) to create an introductory message with an image or giphy of you or something you like